-The Association of Theological Schools has accredited the Seminary to offer the MACM, MACF, and MDiv as a combination of online and campus based intensive format.
+While no NPTS degree program may be completed entirely online, students learning at a distance may complete their program as a combination of online and campus based intensive format courses.
 Courses are offered online during the Seminary's regular fall and spring semester schedules, and in one or two week intensives in Chicago.
-No degree can be completed fully online.
-Each degree program requires a campus a certain number of credit hours which must be completed in residence at North Park's Chicago campus.
+Each degree program requires a certain number of credit hours which must be completed in residence at North Park's Chicago campus.
+In the case of the MATS degree, students must also demonstrate either access to a theological library local to their place of residence or willingness temporarily to reside in Chicago or another suitable center for a period of several months in order to access appropriate library resources.
+This provision is essential for successful completion of the thesis.
 The number of hours required in campus residency for all students are as follows:

-MACM - 13 credit hours MACF - 17 credit hours MDiv - 30 credit hours
+MACM - 13 credit hours MACF - 17 credit hours MATS - 24 credit hours MDiv - 30 credit hours